MikeKovarik/exifr/README.md

 ## Distributions (builds)

 Need to cut down on file size?
-Try using lite build.
-Suitable when you only need certain tags (such as gps coords) and looking up the tag codes yourself is worth saving some Kbs.
+Try using `lite`, `mini` or even `core` build.
+Suitable when you only need certain tags (such as gps coords) or you don't mind looking up the the tag codes yourself to save some Kbs.

 Need to support older browsers?
-Use legacy build along with polyfills.
+Use `legacy` build along with polyfills.
+Learn more about usage in IE11 at [examples/legacy.html](https://github.com/MikeKovarik/exifr/tree/master/examples/legacy.html)

 ### By size